Ewa6/quoteable-service/docs/tutorials/implement-error-handling.md

 ## Important notes

-- The Quoteable API uses standard HTTP status codes to indicate the success or failure of an API request.
+- The Quoteable Service API uses standard HTTP status codes to indicate the success or failure of an API request.
 - Implementing proper error handling improves the user experience and makes debugging easier.

 ## Prerequisites